5 Tips To Reduce The Risk Of Legal Liability Against Your Church Or Religious School

 3. Review and update your bylaws.

-The Alliance Defending freedom, a legal advocacy group for religious organizations, recommends church bylaws address the following:
+A legal advocacy group for religious organizations, recommends church bylaws address the following:

 Have a formal process by which congregants become members.
 Churches enjoy substantial freedom under the U.S. Constitution to govern themselves as they see fit.
 But only those “who unite themselves” in a religious association consent to its authority over them and are “bound to submit to it.”
 So, for a church to claim immunity against a possible wrongful act, the alleged victim must be or have been a formal member.
 Churches are afforded wide latitude when they impose discipline on current or former members.
 But this is difficult to establish in court if the church does not have a formal membership policy.